 Owl Car Dash Camera

-Best dual-lens dash cam
+Best dual-lens front and rear cam

 The addition of a second, rear-facing camera lens to monitor activity in and around the cabin of your vehicle is the latest invention among dash cams.
 There are lots of choices in this section o dash cams, although, the owl dash cam sticks out of the rest because of its safety add-ons.